klmmmv/thesis/chap4.md

 - a process-engine which represents the virtual machine, and is able to directly instantiate processes from the IR.

+Though they add, that the whole system consists of four subsystems for implementing a "general overall BPM system".
+The remaining fourth subsystem being an error handler, which detects errors in process models and proposes corrections if possible.

 It can questioned if the phrases "compiler" and "virtual machine" are well fitted to describe the system.
 Lets first look at the compiler side.

+[@prinz:2014] et al. call the two main sides--- the IR is placed at the exact border between both sides--- the producer and consumer side.
+In compiler theory those terms equal to frontend and backend.

 In Prinz' and Singers proposal and refinements, there is a compiler-like application which parses, transforms and semantically analyzes the given process model.
 Which does not resemble a complete and proper compiler.
-Though, a compiler is composed of two main phases which can be differentiated into several other phases
+Though conventially, a compiler is composed of two main phases which can be differentiated into several other phases
 [see @grundlagen]: The analysis and the synthesis.
 While the analytical phase(usually also known as the compiler-frontend) consists of a lexical,